This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Toughness”.

 c) Tempering of martensite decreases toughness of steel

 d) Copolymerization can improve the toughness of polymer

 Explanation: Tempering of martensite is done to improve the toughness of steel.
 Tempering reduces excess hardness by heating.
 It improves ductility and hence toughness.

-15. The toughness of composite depends on toughness of the matrix.
+15. The toughness of the composite depends on the toughness of the matrix.

-Explanation: The toughness of composite depends on composition of a matrix.
+Explanation: The toughness of the composite depends on the composition of a matrix.
 The tougher its matrix, the tougher is the composite.
 That’s why the metal matrix is chosen for high toughness.

 Sanfoundry Global Education & Learning Series – Mechanical Behaviour & Testing of Materials.